Remod-org/Teleportication/README.md

 RealTeleport uses SQLite for home, town, bandit, and outpost storage.
 The file is saved in {oxidedata}/RealTeleport/realteleport.db.

 In-memory objects keep track of previous location for tpb, pending tpr/tpa, etc.  This could change as development progresses.

+### Status

+  1. CoolDown is not yet working
+  2. Economics is a pending feature (for bypassing CoolDown, etc.)
+  3. Various things may not be working, but this is being released for testing.